Octopussy: Plot

-Earlier in Khan's palace and later in Octopussy's palace, Bond discovers that Orlov has been supplying Khan with priceless Soviet treasures, replacing them with replicas while Khan has been smuggling the genuine objects into the West via Octopussy's circus troupe.
-Orlov is planning to meet Khan at Karl-Marx-Stadt in East Germany, where the circus is scheduled to perform.
-Khan's assassins break into the palace to kill Bond, but Bond and Octopussy thwart them.
-Bond learns from Q that the assassins have killed Vijay.

-Travelling to East Germany, Bond infiltrates the circus and discovers that Orlov has replaced the Soviet treasures with a nuclear warhead, primed to explode during the circus performance at a United States Air Force base in West Germany.
-The explosion would force Europe into seeking unilateral disarmament in the belief that the bomb belonged to the US and was detonated at the airbase accidentally, leaving the unprotected borders open to a Soviet invasion.
+Orlov is planning to meet Khan in Karl-Marx-Stadt, East Germany, where the circus is scheduled to perform, while back in Moscow, General Gogol begins to pursue Orlov when the fake jewels are discovered.
+Travelling to East Germany, Bond infiltrates the circus and discovers that Orlov has replaced the jewels with a nuclear warhead, primed to explode during the circus performance at a United States Air Force base in West Germany.
+The explosion would cause Europe to seek unilateral disarmament in the belief that the bomb belonged to the US and was detonated at the airbase accidentally, which would leave the unprotected borders open to a Soviet invasion.

-Bond takes Orlov's car, drives it along the railroad tracks and boards the moving circus train.
-Orlov gives chase, but is killed by border guards after he tries to rush a checkpoint.
-Bond kills Mischka and Grischka, and after falling from the train, commandeers a car to get to the airbase.
+Bond drives Orlov's car along the railway tracks and boards the circus train.
+Orlov gives chase, but is killed by border guards when he tries to catch the train as it crosses the border.
+Bond kills Mischka and Grischka to avenge the murder of 009, and after falling from the train, hitch-hikes a lift from a passing motorist to reach the airbase, eventually stealing a car from a nearby town to complete his journey.
 Bond penetrates the base and disguises himself as a clown to evade the West German police.
 He convinces Octopussy that Khan has betrayed her, and realizing that she has been tricked, she assists Bond in deactivating the warhead.

-Some time later, with the plan foiled, Khan has returned to his palace and prepares to flee.
+With the plan stopped, Khan has returned to his palace and prepares to flee.
 Bond and Octopussy also return separately to India.
 Bond arrives at Khan's palace just as Octopussy and her troops launch an assault on the grounds.

 Octopussy attempts to kill Khan, but is captured by Gobinda.
-While Octopussy's team, led by Magda, overpower Khan's guards, Khan and Gobinda abandon the palace, taking Octopussy as a hostage.
-As they attempt to escape in their airplane, Bond clings to the fuselage and disables an engine and the elevator panel.
-Struggling with Bond, Gobinda plummets off the plane's roof to his death, and Bond and Octopussy jump off the plane onto a nearby cliff only seconds before Khan fatally crashes into a mountain.
-While the Minister of Defence and General Gogol discuss the transport of the jewelry, Bond recuperates with Octopussy aboard her private yacht in India.
+While Octopussy's team overpowers Khan's guards, Khan and Gobinda abandon the palace, taking Octopussy as a hostage.
+As they attempt to escape in their plane, Bond clings to the fuselage and disables an engine and the elevator panel.
+Struggling with Bond, Gobinda falls to his death, and Bond and Octopussy jump off the plane onto a nearby cliff seconds before the plane crashes, killing Khan.
+While the Minister of Defence and Gogol discuss the return of the stolen jewels to the Kremlin, Bond recuperates with Octopussy aboard her private galley in India.

 Cast

-Other actors in smaller roles include Andy Bradford as MI6 agent 009, Dermot Crowley as Lieutenant Kamp, Orlov's nuclear weapons expert; Peter Porteous as Lenkin, the Kremlin art expert; Eva Rueber-Staier as Rublevitch, Gogol's secretary; Jeremy Bulloch as Smithers, Q's assistant; Bruce Boa as Lieutenant General Peterson; and Richard LeParmentier as General Peterson's aide.
+Other actors in smaller roles include Andy Bradford as MI6 agent 009, Dermot Crowley as Lieutenant Kamp, Orlov's nuclear weapons expert; former Pan's People dancer Cherry Gillespie as Midge, an Octopussy subordinate; Peter Porteous as Lenkin, the Kremlin art expert; Eva Rueber-Staier as Rublevitch, Gogol's secretary; Jeremy Bulloch as Smithers, Q's assistant; Richard LeParmentier as General Peterson's aide; and Gabor Vernon as Borchoi.
 Ingrid Pitt has an uncredited voice cameo as Octopussy's galley mistress.